nestauk/heat_pump_adoption_modelling/documentation/EST Supervised Model.md

 ### Target Variables

-For the static model that predicts the current heat pump status of a property, the target variable is HP_INSTALLED.
-The features HP_SYSTEM, HP_TYPE and HP_INSTALLED are derived from MAINHEAT_DESCRIPTION (describing the current heating system) and strongly corrlate with them and thus all of them need to be removed from the training data X.
+For the static model that predicts the current heat pump status of a property, the target variable is `HP_INSTALLED`.
+The features `HP_SYSTEM`, `HP_TYPE` and `HP_INSTALLED` are derived from `MAINHEAT_DESCRIPTION` (describing the current heating system) and strongly corrlate with them and thus all of them need to be removed from the training data X.

 For predicting the future heat pump status, we need properties with at least two EPC entries, e.g. one before the heat pump installation and one after.
-The target variable is HP_INSTALLED of the latest EPC entry.
+The target variable is `HP_INSTALLED` of the latest EPC entry.
-For this model, removing the feature related to MAINHEAT_DESCRIPTION do not necessarily need to be removed, although we discard some of them due to redundancy.
+For this model, removing the feature related to `MAINHEAT_DESCRIPTION` do not necessarily need to be removed, although we discard some of them due to redundancy.

 ---